ZiminDmitriyEv/StakePool/contract/README.md

 Available for pool manager.

-Changes validator state in contex of investment flow.
+Changes validator state in context of investment flow.

 ```rust
 pub fn change_validator_investment_context(&mut self, validator_account_id: AccountId, is_only_for_investment: bool)